-This is important because most people equate the stability in their lives to the safety of their jobs.
+Most people equate the stability in their lives to the safety of their jobs.
 That safety is gone.
-This means we need to think of stability from a different perspective:
+We need to think of stability from a different perspective:

 The only security you have is in your skills, and your ability to market yourself and your skills effectively.

-Neither you nor I have a crystal ball that will tell us how well your current employer will be doing two years from now.
-With that background, here’s what you can do to “stabilize” your career:
+There is no crystal ball that will tell you how well your current employer will be doing two years from now.
+Here’s what you can do to ‘stabilize’ your career:

 - Study successful people.
 Learn what they have done and follow suit.

 - Study those whose careers have floundered.
 Find out why and avoid those pitfalls.